GramThanos/captive-portal/README.md

 ### ToDo
  - Move configuration to other file
+ - Add other login methods
+ 	- SQLite3 DB?
- - Add other SSO services
+ - Add other SSO services?
+(Any other)
+ - Add cooldowns between unsuccessful logins?
- - Monitor traffic during login (add cooldowns between unsuccessful logins)
+ - Monitor traffic during login?

 ## Preview